 Things To Do In Braunwald In Summer

-The Things-To-Do List in Braunwald for summer is quite long – hiking, climbing, scooter riding, horse-drawn carriage rides, as well as biking among things.
+The Things-To-Do List in Braunwald for summer is quite long – hiking, climbing, scooter riding, horse-drawn carriage rides, as well as biking among other things.
 Let’s start with the obvious first choice for most visitors – hiking.

 Hiking in Braunwald

 Surrounded by the impressive landscape and nature, hiking is a popular activity for small children and alpinists alike.
 From Urnerboden to Fisetenpass, from Oberblegisee to Braunwald, and many more, Braunwald has numerous hiking paths for its guests.

 There is a Panorama Trail which is around 8.9 km long.
 It is a technically simple circular hike that allows hikers to enjoy the impressive view of Ortstock and Tödi.
 It is a panorama trail that offers a view of the high alpine mountains at each step of the way.
 From Grotzenbüel, the path leads to the Chnügrat, where you can also see Bächi Valley and the Glarus Alps.